 The One Who Does a Lot of Everything

-Tabatha Gayle (she/they) is a multidisciplinary performer and creator raised in Connecticut.
-She credits her small town upbringing and the Grace of God for her patience and unconditional love of NYC.
-Over a short period of time in New York, Tabatha has written, performed in, and helped develop work at the Bushwick Starr, NYTW, HERE Arts Center, Ars Nova, Musical Theater Factory, Poetic Theater Productions, and New York Musical Festival.
-She has performed regionally with companies such as Virginia Stage Company (The Bluest Eye) and Connecticut Repertory Theater (Our Country’s Good and The Importance of Being Earnest).
+Tabatha Gayle (she/they) is a multidisciplinary performer and creator based in NYC.
+Tabatha has written, performed in, and helped develop work at the Bushwick Starr, NYTW, HERE Arts Center, Ars Nova, Musical Theater Factory, Poetic Theater Productions, and New York Musical Festival.
+She is a Resident Artist with New Light Theater Project and has performed regionally with companies such as Virginia Stage Company (The Bluest Eye) and Connecticut Repertory Theater (Our Country’s Good and The Importance of Being Earnest).
 Her directorial work has been featured at Prelude Festival, The Tank, the Summer Fresh Broad Views on Broadway Festival, and at Musical Theater Factory.
 As Celeste Sage, her poetry has been staged with Poetic Theater Productions and Musical Theater Factory.

 When Tabatha is not performing or scheming up plots to somehow singlehandedly fix the world’s humanity issues, she enjoys writing and performing poetry (as Celeste Sage), binging Transformation Church on Youtube, playing her ukulele, writing the odd satirical sketch (attn: Terrence Nance and Jordan Peele), dancing, shamelessly eating Bareburger twice a week (attn: Bareburger, sponsor me), and watching movie reviews!